 The Company has established a written internal control procedure to verify that the data entered into our engineering evaluation software is complete and correct.
-These internal control procedures establish the source of the data both internally and externally, the personnel that will collect the data and testing of the data collected to insure its accuracy.
-A summary of the procedures are shown below:
+These internal control procedures establish the source of the data both internally and externally, the personnel that will collect the data and testing of the data collected to ensure its accuracy.

-Accordingly, the following reserve estimates were based on existing economic and operating conditions.
-Oil and gas prices for 2010 and 2009 were calculated using a 12-month average price, calculated as the unweighted arithmetic of the first-day-of-the month price for each month of each year.
-Oil and gas prices in effect at December 31, were used for 2008.
+The following reserve estimates were based on existing economic and operating conditions.
+Oil and gas prices for 2011, 2010, and 2009 were calculated using a 12-month average price, calculated as the un-weighted arithmetic average of the first-day-of-the month price for each month of each year.
 Operating costs, production and ad valorem taxes and future development costs were based on current costs with no escalation.